-The other IFA firm Cape Verde4 Life said it worked with was The Financial Planning Partnership.
+The other IFA firm CV4L said it worked with was The Financial Planning Partnership.
 As I understand it, The Financial Planning Partnership was a trading name used by another business that I'll call Business F. According to the FCA register, Business F was using the trading name The Financial Planning Partnership from 2009.

-And as I understand it, The Financial Planning Partnership / Business F also operated a business model involving an unregulated introducer of the type highlighted by the FSA in its alert.
-So again if Options had made checks on that firm, it is likely those checks would also have given cause for concern rather than comfort.
+And as I understand it, The Financial Planning Partnership/Business F also operated a business model with an unregulated introducer of the type highlighted by the FSA in its alert.
+So again, if Options had carried out checks on that firm before it stopped trading, it is likely it would also have given cause for concern rather than comfort.

-The above points relating to the two IFA firms Cape Verde4 Life said it worked with also mean that the following question in the company personnel and advice section of the proforma that were rated amber should have been reconsidered:
+The above points relating to the two IFA firms CV4L said it worked with also mean that the following question in the company personnel and advice section of the proforma document that was rated amber should have been reconsidered:

-"Does the company hold FCA or Equivalent permissions for investment advice?"
+• Does the company hold FCA or Equivalent permissions for investment advice?